anthonytedja/redirect/README.md

 ### Usage

-Run the following command from the root folder to build the system (must happen before running):
+Run the following command from the root folder to build the system (must happen before running system):

 ```bash
 ./make.bash
 ```

 Run the following command from the root folder to run the system:

 ```bash
 ./dostuff.bash
 ```